person holding red heart ornament

 Scripture does not deny that these things feel powerful.
 It exposes their source and their outcome.
 James writes with clarity, “Do you not know that friendship with the world is enmity with God” (James 4:4).
 The word friendship here is not the casual association.
 It describes shared values, shared loyalties, and direction.

 Worldliness is therefore not measured by appearance, style, or cultural engagement.
 It is measured by authority.
-Who defines what is good?
-Who determines what matters most?
+Who defines what is good and what matters most?
 Who sets the limits of obedience?
 When the world answers those questions, love has already shifted.

 The world trains us to look inward for truth and outward for validation.
 God consistently calls us upward for truth and outward in love.
 The world says fulfillment comes through grasping.
 God says life is received through surrender.
 The world promises freedom through autonomy.
 God promises freedom through submission to truth.